 By default, authentication and encryption parameters are not configured.
-Authentication parameters which a user must use in order to be validated by the 7750 SR device can be modified.
+Authentication parameters which a user must use in order to be validated by the router can be modified.
 SNMP authentication allows the device to validate the managing node that issued the SNMP message and determine if the message has been tampered with.